Spring Garden Revival

 Riverside’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Riverside enforces state and local regulations for organic waste management, in line with the Illinois Environmental Protection Act (415 ILCS 5).
-Organic yard waste, including dethatched material, is prohibited from household trash and must be disposed of through municipal programs.
-The village’s yard waste collection requires use of biodegradable paper bags or rigid containers (no plastic), and materials should be separated as directed.
-On-site composting is permitted, provided bins are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
-These practices support Riverside’s waste reduction and sustainability initiatives.
-For composting guidelines, disposal requirements, or program details, contact: Riverside Department of Public Works
+Riverside enforces Illinois organic waste management regulations under the Illinois Environmental Protection Act (415 ILCS 5), which prohibit disposal of yard waste, including dethatched material, in household trash.
+The municipal yard waste program requires use of biodegradable paper bags or rigid containers (no plastic), and materials must be separated by type.
+On-site composting is encouraged, provided piles are set back 5-10 feet from property lines and thatch is mixed with brown materials (like leaves) to ensure proper aeration and moisture.
+These practices support Riverside’s waste reduction and sustainability goals.
+For composting guidelines, collection schedules, and disposal requirements, contact:

 Phone: (708) 447-1241